cpaul-mech/startup/notes.md

 ## React Part 2: Reactivity

 Javascript functions can be run immediately if you wrap them in parenthesis.
 That's so intereresting.
 You can also try write an anonymous function that don't have a name.

+Setting state with the function provided by the React useState function is Asynchronous.

+The "addEventListener" function seems like it will be useful during my project.
+Look into that more.